-According The American Academy of Pediatrics, a firm, well-fitting mattress with a waterproof cover and fitted sheet is all a baby needs to be safe and comfortable in bed.
+According to The American Academy of Pediatrics, a firm, well-fitting mattress with a waterproof cover and fitted sheet is all a baby needs to be safe and comfortable in bed.
 But many parents remain unconvinced, arguing that crib bumpers protect infants from bumps and bruises and prevent little arms and legs from becoming trapped between crib slats.

-The Trouble with Bumpers:
+The Trouble With Bumpers

 Parents have long been warned against the use of crib bumpers.
 Multiple studies have concluded that crib bumpers pose a significant threat to infants.
 One such study, published in The Journal of Pediatrics, attributed 27 accidental infant deaths to the use of crib bumpers and identified three specific causes of bumper-related deaths.
 Some infants died after their faces became pressed up against the soft surface of the bumper, which either smothered them or caused them to slowly suffocate in a pocket of built-up carbon dioxide.
 Others were suffocated after becoming entrapped between the bumper and another object, such as a crib mattress.
-And some babies were strangled by bumper ties that came loose and got wrapped around their necks.
+A few babies were strangled by bumper ties that came loose and got wrapped around their necks.

 Alternative bumpers, such as the popular "Breathable Baby" brand of mesh bumpers, have been specially designed to address these concerns, allowing for increased airflow and replacing traditional ties with Velcro attachments.
 Other products, like crib slat covers, attempt to protect babies from injuring themselves against the rails while using as little fabric as possible.
-For many parents, these products may seem like the perfect solution, providing all the benefit of traditional bumpers without the associated risks.
-But it may not be that simple.
+For many parents, these products may seem like the perfect solution, providing all the benefits of traditional bumpers without the associated risks, but it may not be that simple.

-More Research Needed:
+More Research Is Needed

 Although specific products may have gained the admiration and even the recommendation of individual pediatricians and other "experts," the jury is still out on alternative crib bumpers.
 For its part, the AAP is happy to take the “better safe than sorry” approach, maintaining that all bumpers, including those specifically designed to prevent bumper-related death and injury, are best left out of the crib.

-While the idea of your little one bumping their head or trapping an arm or leg may be unpleasant and scary, the experience is not likely to cause them serious injury.
-In fact, it's not likely at all, due to an infant's limited mobility.
+While the idea of your little one bumping their head or trapping an arm or leg may be unpleasant and scary, the experience is not likely to cause them serious injury given an infant's limited mobility.
 If your baby does make contact with the side of the crib, minor bumps and bruises pose less of a risk than those associated with crib bumpers.